CS3219-AY2526Sem1/cs3219-ay2526s1-project-g10/user-service/README.md

 5. In the `user-service` directory, create a copy of the `.env.sample` file and name it `.env`.

 6. Update the `DB_CLOUD_URI` of the `.env` file, and paste the string we copied earlier in step 4.
 Also remember to replace the `<password>` placeholder with the actual password.
+Optionally, set `ADMIN_REGISTRATION_CODE` to a secret passphrase if you want to allow trusted users to self-register as admins.
+Leave it blank to disable admin self-registration.

 ## Running User Service